Buzzberg Cup Coming soon

 How do notifications work?

-Signed-in users can link Telegram or email and receive alerts for selected feeds and tracked activity, depending on their notification settings.
+Signed-in users can link Telegram and receive alerts for selected feeds, depending on their notification settings.
+Email is used for transactional login codes.

 Can I use Buzzberg through an AI assistant?